20kdc/datum/doc/src/spec/spec.md

 While these don't have any meaningful effect on the specification, there are two things worth noting:

 1. It is impossible for the backslash to be written as a direct character under this system.
 2. As UTF-8-extended bytes (128-255), UTF-16 surrogate pairs, and high codepoints (128+) are _always_ content-class, the direct and indirect distinction effectively does not apply to them.
 This is on purpose and is the only way the specification can remain interoperable with respect to implementations that do and do not respect UTF-8.
 In particular, `\` followed by a multi-byte-sequence creates a difference in handling of the direct flag, but as the results are always content-class, it does not actually matter.

+**Whenever a writer is escaping a value from 0 to 31 inclusive, or 127 (but this is explicitly _not_ required or encouraged for 32!), the writer must use either the `x` escape or the appropriate `n`/`r`/`t` escape.
+It doesn't matter which as long as it produces the right result, but the writer must not use the pure 'backslash escape', as it can be very brittle in these situations.**

 ## Character Classes